jeffdesign/Festival---Who-s-playing/README.md

 **Simple webbapp for musicfestivals**

 A simple webbapplication built in PHP to store data and Ajax to display data.
-Features two div that loops throught associative arrays in order to check if there's currently an artist playing.
+Features two divs that loops throught associative arrays in order to check if there's currently an artist playing.

 ## Demo

 [DEMO](http://www.jeffdesign.se/whosplaying)
 - note that the demo is designed to display dummy-artists every 5 seconds.
 - in production - see #Installation below.

 ## Code Example
 Core PHP function:
 ```sh